cue-lang/cue/doc/ref/spec.md

 ### `or`

-The built-in function `or` takes a list and returns the result of applying the `|` operator to all elements in the list.
+The builtin function `or` takes a list and returns the result of applying the `|` operator to all elements in the list.
 It returns bottom for the empty list.